'I think I have anxiety'

 If you are struggling with something not in some way mentioned above, please contact me for a free consultation.
 I'm more than happy to speak in depth about what's going on for you right now, how you decided to seek therapy, and whether I believe I can help.
 Though the above mentioned are the most common, I have worked with folks from many different backgrounds that have struggled with a variety of different mental health or behavioral issues.
 If I don't fully believe I can help you overcome what's troubling you, I'm more than happy to use my knowledge and resources to find the best place where you can get the right help.

-** I'm also a strong supporter and advocate for the LGBTQ community.
-Whether your identity impacts what brings you to therapy or not, all are welcome in my practice.**
+** We are also a strong supporter and advocate for the LGBTQ community.
+Whether your identity impacts what brings you to therapy or not, all are welcome in this practice.**